 Starting and operating a business in Thailand is challenging for a foreign national.
 The process of getting a business up and running in Thailand is difficult in itself.
 The company formation process, establishing utilities, and hiring of employees all require completing the forms at government offices.
-It is also difficult hiring in a tight labor market.
+It is also difficult to hire in a tight labor market.
 Even after the business is up and running, the conflicts of culture can lead to disagreements with employees and customers.
-This is in addition to enforcing contracts and dealing with a bureaucracy in a foreign language.
+This is in addition to enforcing contracts and dealing with bureaucracy in a foreign language.

-The beginnings of high hopes of a successful business operation will generally lead to the realization that the business can no longer be sustained.
+The beginnings of high hopes of successful business operation will generally lead to the realization that the business can no longer be sustained.
 Unless a new buyer for the business is found, the business will have to begin the long process of closing down.
-The process of properly closing down a business operation is a long and filled with potential legal potholes.
-The following is a list of the steps required to properly shutting down the business operation.
+The process of properly closing down a business operation is long and filled with potential legal potholes.
+The following is a list of the steps required to properly shut down the business operation.